 - HLTHMGMT 717 – Biotechnology and Pharmaceutical Strategy

-- HLTHMGMT 898 – Health Analytics & Innovation
+- HLTHMGMT 898 – Health Analytics and Innovation

 Experiential Breadth Electives

 - HLTHMGMT 716 – Management of Health Systems & Policy (Week in Washington, DC)

 - HLTHMGMT 895 – Fuqua Client Consulting Practicum